 Whiteford earned a Bachelor of Science in Nursing from Northern Illinois University.

 Whiteford worked in a pediatric neurosurgery unit before working in a pediatric emergency unit.
 In 1997 she started an accounting business with her husband, Kevin, and they now run their own financial planning firm.

 PUBLIC OFFICE AND AFFILIATIONS

 Whiteford was an active volunteer in her children’s schools, ran homeowner associations, was appointed to city committees and was appointed to the Michigan Women’s Commission where she worked on raising human trafficking awareness.

 Rep. Whiteford grew up in the Midwest, in the small town of Cary, Illinois and is the oldest of four children.
-She met her husband, Kevin, in college and they have three adult children and one grandchild.
+She met her husband, Kevin, in college and they have three adult children and two grandchildren.
 Whiteford and her husband live in Casco Township.